 - Lock in your rate.
 Mortgage rates can change considerably in just a matter of days.
 If rates are good, lock in your rate.
-If rates are high, it may be a good idea to wait and see if they go down.

 - Shop around.
 Interest rates and closing costs can vary greatly between mortgage providers.
 It's okay to talk to a few lenders before you make a final decision.